 Infusionsoft offers a solution to insert YouTube links easily, which will then take your email subscriber directly to the YouTube video for viewing.
 To learn how to do that, read this support article.

 HTML5 is the latest popular language for embedding videos into emails.
 It offers significant benefits with rich media experience to viewers.
 With features like improved functionality and the video playing feature within web pages, HTML5 creates great interaction with the user.
 Another reason HTML5 is an advantage is that iOS devices do not support Flash.

 The great news is that Apple Mail 4, 5, or 6, iPhone Mail, iPad Mail, and Outlook support HTML5 videos.
-According to recent new surveys, 75% of developers already are employing HTML5, and about 35% of mobile traffic is due to HTML5 videos.
+According to recent data, 77% of websites already use HTML5.

 Animated .GIF and .PNG Videos